SAMPLE CONSULTANCIES AND ADVISORY PROJECTS

 Other consultancies are described elsewhere in this website.

-As a member, consults on the presentation and conservation of historic interiors and fine and decorative art in the Senate Wing of the Capitol in a volunteer capacity.
+Serve as a volunteer advistory board member for the presentation and conservation of historic interiors and fine and decorative art in the Senate Wing of the Capitol.
+Wrote an article on the collection for The Magazine Antiques (Mar.-Apr.
+2014).

 Curatorial, Programming, and Docent Training Consultant for "A Good Light: The Artist's Studio in Cos Cob and Beyond" gallery exhibition and expanded artist's studio installation in Bush-Holley House.